With alerts you can easily tell whether an entity (the target for the notification) has one or more conditions associated with it:

 Example: App without conditions

 Here's an example of an app listed on the APM index that is not associated with any conditions.
-Its color-coded health status is a lighter green than the app above it, and the question mark (?) icon indicates that we can't verify its current health status.
+Its color-coded health status is light grey, which indicates no alert conditions are set up for that entity.

 Follow standard procedures to add it to an existing condition or to create a new condition for it.